cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 2. Compute P2 as `MAP(b[32:64])`.
 3. Return P1 + P2.

-The MAP function is defined on a 32-byte string as:
+The MAP function is defined on 32-byte strings as:

 1. First, mask the most significant bit in the final byte of the string, and interpret the string as an integer r in little-endian